semmerson/Life/README.md

 Conway's "Game of Life"

-This project is merely a device for investigating continuous deployment.
+This project is merely a device for investigating continuous delivery.